pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 e.g., of O/P devices:
 - Printer used to print out physical copies of documents.
-- Headphones used to listen to sound.
+- Headphones used to listen to sounds.
 - AV Receiver used send to audio to other speakers.
 - Monitor a device used to view the output returned by the computer/CPU.